parabix/parabix-devel-mirror/README-radicalgrep.md

 ## **Iteration 1: Hard-Coding the Testcases into the Program**

-In the first iteration, Radical Grep takes in pre-programmed inputs and returns the phrase with the corresponding radicals.
+In the first iteration, Radical Grep takes in pre-programmed inputs and returns the sentence(s) with the corresponding pattern.

  ## Example 1